Mirpur Khas: Population

 In late 18th century, many Muslim families were shifted from east Punjab to the area.
-The biggest Muslim community who settled here was the Arain co. munity.
+The biggest Muslim community who settled here was the Arain community.
 The Arains from various districts of eastern Punjab such as Amritsar, Gurdaspur, Ferozpur, Ambala, Patiala and Jalandhar moved here and permanently settled.
 Near Mirpur Khas is a disused Sikh temple named the Gurdwara Pehli Patshahi, built on the site where the founder of Sikhism, Guru Nanak, is traditionally believed to have placed his feet.